50+ CALCULATORS·FREE · NO SIGN-UP

 01The BMR formula

-This calculator uses the Mifflin-St Jeor equation — the formula most widely used in clinical practice and considered more accurate than the older Harris-Benedict method.
-It uses the same inputs for everyone, with a small adjustment for sex:
+This calculator uses the Mifflin-St Jeor equation (the most frequently used equation in clinical settings and more accurate than the Harris-Benedict equation for example) for calculation of basal metabolic rate.
+It uses the same formula for all and then makes a small correction for sex.

 Men